• Skip to main content

 Instructions

-• Start by boiling the potatoes (with or without the skin) until tender.
-You can do this ahead and once cooled refrigerate the potatoes overnight.
-Cool the potatoes completely before assembling the salad.
+TIP: You can do this ahead and once cooled refrigerate the potatoes overnight.

-• Make the dressing by placing all the ingredients (not the water) in a bowl and stirring until thoroughly combined.
+• Make dressing: Place all the dressing ingredients (not the water) in a bowl and stir until thoroughly combined.
 Add a little water/lemon juice if needed, season to taste and set aside.

-• To assemble the salad spread the lettuce over a large plate (or use a wide-bottom bowl), add the potatoes and scatter chunks of salmon over the top.
-Add the remaining ingredients, season with pepper (see ***Notes), pour the dressing over the whole thing and enjoy your potato salmon salad.
+• Assemble salad: Scatter the lettuce over a large plate (or use a wide-bottom bowl), add the potatoes and scatter chunks of salmon over the top.
+Add the remaining ingredients, season to taste, pour the dressing over the whole thing and enjoy!

 Notes

-• **Try to use similar size potatoes so they cook evenly.
-Use whole or halved potatoes (if they are large) in your salad.
-Good varieties to use include baby or salad potatoes including Alexandra (UK) or red or fingerling potatoes (US).
+• Try to use similar size potatoes so they cook evenly.
+Use whole or halved potatoes (if they are large).

 • You can boil the potatoes ahead and once cooled refrigerate them (overnight) until you are ready to assemble the salad.